- Ask your editor for any sources already obtained from the author or the library.

 Cardiff Dictionary of Legal Abbreviations

-• Articles Editors, note: The Reference Desk can provide time-saving assistance in advance for especially difficult articles.
-Please contact Jay Shuman, by email: firstname.lastname@example.org, or phone: (212) 998-6310, at least one week in advance of distributing the assignment.
+Articles Editors, note: The Reference Desk can provide time-saving assistance in advance for especially difficult articles.
+Please contact Jay Shuman, by email at email@example.com, or phone at (212) 998-6310, at least one week before distributing the assignment.

 - For sources not covered in the Bluebook or the style manual that you are using, and for hard-to-locate sources, use any information that you have (title, author, date, subject, etc.) and run a search in an online full-text journal database such as the WESTLAW TP-ALL database or the LexisNexis LAWREV library.
 Look for another article that has already cited your source.
 This is a way to get additional bibliographic detail, a hint about where or when the material was published, and a sample citation format.